Cornish Biodiversity Network - Supporting Wildlife Recording

 The ERICA database began life in 1987, when I was employed by the Cornish Biological Records Unit (CBRU), to computerise the records centre.

-The CBRU was founded in 1972 by Dr Frank A. Turk and Mrs Stella Turk at Murdoch House, in Redruth, with the aim of recording everything that lives, or has lived in Cornwall and the Isles of Scilly, on land and offshore.
-The CBRU was part of the Department of Extra-mural Studies of Exeter University and was part funded by Cornwall County Council.
-Run by very enthusiastic and extremely knowledgeable volunteers, the Unit amassed a vast paper databank of sightings of plants and animals, which were typed onto index cards.
+The CBRU was founded in 1972 by Dr Frank A. Turk, Reader in Natural History and Oriental Art, University of Exeter, to be part of the University's Institute of Cornish Studies, based at Trevenson House, Pool.
+Its aim was to record everything that lives, or has lived in Cornwall and the Isles of Scilly, on land and offshore.
+The CBRU was jointly funded by Exeter University and Cornwall County Council.
+Run by a part-time skeleton staff and very enthusiastic and extremely knowledgeable volunteers, the Unit amassed a vast paper databank of sightings of plants and animals, which were typed onto index cards.
+In 1978, for a few years, the CBRU moved to Murdoch House, Redruth, when Stella Turk became more involved in assisting her husband, Dr Turk.
+The Unit eventually moved back to Trevenson House and later the Trevithick Building on Cornwall College Campus.
+In 1980 Dr Turk retired and Stella Turk became CBRU Director, followed, circa 1993, by Adrian Spalding.

 The CBRU was both pioneering and very successful.
 By 1987 an estimated 250,000 records had been typed onto the card index, and as many records again, were to be found in the filing cabinets in partially extracted manuscripts, scientific papers, etc.